arunm8489/Quora-question-pair-similarity/README.md

 ## Blog explanation:
 I have written a blog explaining the approach i used to solve this sentiment analysis problem from basic EDA to model creation.
-You can read my medium blog for that.
+You can read my <a href="https://towardsdatascience.com/finding-duplicate-quora-questions-using-machine-learning-249475b7d84d"> medium blog</a> for that.

 ## Results